 - A cannot show that the application of the practice to be a proportionate means of achieving a legitimate aim.

-As with direct discrimination the concept of comparison is important, for an appropriate comparison there must be no material difference however the comparators do not need to be identical.
+As with direct discrimination at work the concept of comparison is important, for an appropriate comparison there must be no material difference however the comparators do not need to be identical.

 The practical difference between direct and indirect discrimination is that if an employer can show that the rule or practice is proportionate means of achieving a legitimate aim they will not have unlawfully indirectly discriminated against the employee.